-After completion of credits as per the programme requirements (see Table 1), the following requirements need to be completed by a M.S.(R) student (sections 8-11 PG manual).
+- After completion of credits as per the programme requirements, the following requirements need to be completed by an M.Tech./BT-MT (Dual Degree) and M.S.
+(R)student (sections 8-11 PG manual). - 1.
+Thesis submission - 2.
+Oral Examination is to be conducted within four months from the date of submission of the thesis